arturochian/datascience-2015/lessons/13_ANNs_ctd/README.md

 5. Print out the  [`classification_report`](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html).

 ## Exercise 6: Tuning a Deep Belief Neural Network
-I'll walk us through an example.
+I'll walk us through an example and show some improvements via tuning.

+As an exercise, try the following:
 ### Tuning the learning rate
 - Run for epochs=5, learn_rates=.01
 - Run for epochs=5, learn_rates=.05